MonCore/moncore/docs/public/01-platform-overview.md

 - No overlapping AML sweeps
 - No inconsistent system state under restarts or crashes

+### 4.5 Authentication & Session Security

+Authentication & Session Security

+MonCore includes a hardened authentication and session control layer with:

+Strong multi-factor authentication support
+Deterministic session invalidation and revocation
+Realtime session kill and account lock propagation
+Role- and tenant-scoped access enforcement

+All authentication events are audit-logged and correlated with financial activity.
 ---

 ## 5. Multi-Tenant & Partner Model